introducing the Gatti Method

-Every ballet company begins their day with a ballet class, it is fantastic at teaching technique and coordination.
-However, Sports & Dance Science shows us that ballet class alone, is not enough to recreate the demands of performance.
+Every ballet company begins its day with a ballet class, it is fantastic at teaching technique and coordination.
+However, Sports & Dance Science shows us that ballet class alone is not enough to recreate the demands of performance.
 This leaves dancers vulnerable to injury, especially when tired.
 Most of the injuries dancers get are around the lower limbs and are due to overuse.

 Below are some of the ways we train at United Ballet Theatre and Academy along with some information on our certified teachers.